learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 Controllers represent the application logic, generally, the interface and flow of our application.

 Let's go ahead and fill in our controller.
 You'll notice in `application_controller.rb`, we have a class `ApplicationController` which inherits from `Sinatra::Base`.
-When we start up a server, the server will spin up an instance of the ApplicationController class to run our app.
+When we start up a server, the server will spin up an instance of the `ApplicationController` class to run our app.

-You'll also notice there is a `configre` block already in the controller.
+You'll also notice there is a `configure` block already in the controller.
 This configure block tells the controller where to look to find the views (your pages with HTML to display text in the browser.) and the public directory.

 When a client makes a request to a server to load an application, the request is received and processed by the controller.
-We need to set up a `controller action` to accept the request and respond with the appropriate HTML.
+We need to set up a controller action to accept the request and respond with the appropriate HTML.

 You'll need a controller action that can receive and respond to a `GET` request to the root URL.
 Inside this controller action, you should create a new instance of the Dog class.
 You'll want to make sure you store it in an instance variable so your views have access to the variable.